Beethoven (film): Plot

-Alice convinces George that they should believe Emily rather than a stranger.
-The Newtons all return to Varnick's office to reclaim Beethoven, but Varnick says Beethoven is already dead.
-George then remembers that the receptionist told him that Beethoven would not be put down until the next morning before noticing that Varnick has no bite marks on his arm.
-Realizing that Emily was telling the truth, George punches Varnick and leaves.
+Alice convinces George that they should believe Emily rather than someone they only met twice.
+The Newtons all return to Dr. Varnick's office to reclaim Beethoven, but Dr. Varnick says Beethoven already passed away.
+George remembers that the receptionist told him that Beethoven would not be euthanized until the next morning before noticing that Dr. Varnick has no bite marks on his arm.
+Realizing that Emily was telling the truth the whole time, George punches Dr. Varnick in retaliation before leaving.

-Afterwards, the Newtons covertly follow Varnick to his warehouse, where Beethoven is being kept.
-Beethoven manages to escape from his cage but is recaptured by Harvey and Vernon, who are working for the doctor.
-As Alice tries to call the police, George goes to the top of the building and spies through the skylight.
-The skylight breaks, and George falls to the ground in front of Varnick, who prepares to shoot both him and Beethoven.
-Sparky, a captive Jack Russell Terrier that Beethoven had earlier befriended, bites Varnick in the crotch, causing him to fire a shot into the air.
-Ted hears the gunshot and drives the car through the warehouse entrance, crashing into a cart and launching numerous syringes into Varnick, sedating him.
+Afterwards, the Newtons covertly follow Dr. Varnick to his warehouse, where Beethoven has been kept the whole time.
+Beethoven manages to escape from his cage but is recaptured by Harvey and Vernon, who are working for Dr. Varnick.
+As Alice tries to call the police, George goes to the top of the building to spy through the skylight.
+The skylight shatters, and George falls to the ground in front of Dr. Varnick, who prepares to shoot both him and Beethoven.
+However, Sparky, a captive Jack Russell Terrier that Beethoven had earlier befriended, bites Dr. Varnick in the groin, causing his shot to miss.
+Ted hears the gunshot and smashes the car through the warehouse entrance, crashing into a cart and launching numerous syringes into Dr. Varnick, sedating him.
 As the Newtons reunite with Beethoven and free all the captive dogs, they notice Harvey and Vernon trying to escape.
-Ted sends the dogs after them, but Harvey and Vernon escape into a junkyard, only to be attacked by several Doberman guard dogs.
+Ted sends the dogs after them, but Harvey and Vernon escape into a junkyard, only to be attacked by four Doberman guard dogs.

-Dr. Varnick, Harvey, and Vernon are all arrested for animal cruelty.
+Dr. Varnick, Harvey, and Vernon are all arrested for animal abuse.
 The Newtons are praised as heroes in the news, George takes a new liking to Beethoven, and Ryce gets a call from Mark.
-The Newtons go to sleep, saying good night to Beethoven and all the other dogs they rescued.
+The Newtons then go to sleep, saying good night to Beethoven and all the other dogs they rescued.